Tulane University School of Social Work logo

 Join us in building resilient communities — for a brighter TUmorrow.

-The MS-DRL is the only program in the country with a focus on the disaster recovery sector, preparing you for work in government and nonprofit organizations like FEMA, USAID, Save the Children, CARE International, and Amnesty International.
+The MS-DRL is the only program in the country with a focus on the disaster recovery sector, preparing you for work in government and nonprofit organizations like FEMA, Save the Children, CARE International, and Amnesty International.

 The next class start date is approaching.
 Don’t wait to apply!